 Dear Disability Scholars and Advocates,

-The Society for Disability Studies is conducting its 2020 membership drive.
-We're excited to continue moving forward with new programming and to have the opportunity to co-conference again on April 4-7, 2020 with the Ohio State University's Multiple Perspectives Conference!
+The Society for Disability Studies is conducting its 2021 membership drive.
+We're excited to continue moving forward with new programming and to have the opportunity to co-conference again in April 2021 with the Ohio State University's Multiple Perspectives Conference!

 Match Pledge Drive Extended!

-We currently have a challenge donation: a generous sponsor has agreed to match every dollar you give or pledge to give to the Society for Disability Studies up to $10,000 – from today until December 26, 2019!
-This is a wonderful opportunity to renew your SDS membership for 2020, become a new or returning member, or make a donation or pledge now.
+We currently have a challenge donation: a generous sponsor has agreed to match every dollar you give or pledge to give to the Society for Disability Studies up to $10,000 D– from today until December 26, 2020!
+This is a wonderful opportunity to renew your SDS membership for 2021, become a new or returning member, or make a donation or pledge now.

 Your SDS membership dues and donations support our renowned journal Disability Studies Quarterly, edited by Brenda Brueggemann and Elizabeth Brewer Olson.
 SDS hosts a members-only listserv for discussions and announcements and a membership directory, as well as a website in the most accessible format available.
-We'll be adding new content and resources to the website soon, thanks to our Membership Committee volunteer Megan Zahneis at Miami University.
+We'll be adding new content and resources to the website soon, thanks to our Membership Committee.

 We have various benefits of Membership and NEW programming in the works for 2019-2020.
-SDS members are once again organizing a strand of disability studies sessions and an SDS Town Hall at the March 17-21, 2020 Society for Applied Anthropology (SfAA) conference in Albuquerque.
+SDS members are once again organizing a strand of disability studies sessions and an SDS Town Hall at the March 2021 Society for Applied Anthropology (SfAA) conference.
 A benefit to SDS members is that we receive reduced-rate registration at the SfAA conference.
-SDS members also had a prominent presence in Baltimore at the Oct.
-31-Nov.
-3, 2019 conference of the American Educational Studies Association (AESA), and we will plan a strand at AESA in San Antonio in Fall 2020.
+SDS members also have a prominent presence at the conference of the American Educational Studies Association (AESA).

 We will make use of our electronic infrastructure to host virtual and multi-modal Membership events such as a DSQ Forum and webinars focused on graduate student professional development and strategies for establishing disability studies programs and courses.
 Board member Patrick Devlieger is spearheading SDS collaborations with other disability research organizations such as the AfriNEAD Network and the ALTER European Society for Disability Research.
 As a Member, you can be part of prioritizing and implementing this planning.